-The Compensation Committee determined that it was in the best interest of our Company to issue stock options to motivate the aforementioned executive officers to contribute to our growth and to continue their service with our Company.
-The number of shares granted to each named executive officer was determined by the Committee based on its consideration of the named executive officer's individual responsibilities and ability to significantly enhance key company initiatives.
+The Compensation Committee determined that it was in the best interest of the Company to issue equity-based awards to motivate the aforementioned executive officers to contribute to our growth and to continue their service to the Company.
+The amount and type of these equity-based awards granted to each named executive officer were determined by the Committee based on its consideration of the named executive officer's individual responsibilities and ability to significantly enhance key company initiatives.